 (b) 20 acres at Napa Pipe were zoned to permit 304 units at a minimum of 20 dwelling units per acre, with 202 units by right.
-The balance would be allowed subject to approval of a development plan at densities up to 20 dwelling units per acre, resulting in a total unit count as high as 945 units if density bonus applies.
-It is anticipated that a development agreement for the project will include 140 very low- and low-income units and 50 units affordable for moderate-income households.
+The balance would be allowed subject to use permit or development agreement, resulting in a total unit count as high as 945 units if density bonus applies.
+Per the project development agreement, 50 units affordable for moderate-income households will be included.

 (c) With a use permit, Angwin sites can be developed at up to 25 du/acre.
-Thus, the Angwin sites can accommodate up to 191 units at densities suitable for lower income households.
+Thus, the Angwin sites can accommodate up to 191 units at densities suitable for lower income households. of housing affordable to lower-income households.

-(d) AHCD requires that Moskowite Corner units include the following affordability levels: 25% Very Low and Low, and 25% Moderate. (e) With a use permit, Spanish Flat sites can be developed at up to 25 du/acre.
+(d) AHCD requires that Moskowite Corner units include the following affordability levels: 25% Very Low and Low, and 25% Moderate.

+(e) With a use permit, Spanish Flat sites can be developed at up to 25 du/acre.
 Thus, the Spanish Flat sites can accommodate up to 99 units at densities suitable for lower income households. of housing affordable to lower-income households.